grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-authentication-for-data-source-plugins.md

 ```

 :::note
-Be aware that `tokenAuth` configuration is only supported in Data source plugins.
-It is **NOT** supported in App plugins.
+Be aware that `tokenAuth` configuration is only supported in data source plugins.
+It is _not_ supported in app plugins.
 :::

 ## Authenticate using a backend plugin